terraform-cisco-modules/easy-imm/README.md

 $env:TF_VAR_intersight_secret_key="<secret-key-file-location>"
 ```

-## Sensitive Variables for the Policies Module:

-Take note of the `locals.tf` that currently has all the sensitive variables mapped.

-This is the default sensitive variable mappings.
-You can add or remove to these according to the needs of your environment.

-The important point is that if you need more than is added by default you can expand the locals.tf and variables.tf to accomodate your environment.

-## To Assign any of these values for consumption you can define them as discussed below.
+#### To Assign any of these values for consumption you can define them as discussed below.

 ### Certificate Management